Alleviating Seasickness through Brain-Computer Interface-based Attention Shift: Materials and Methods

-The severity of seasickness for each participant was assessed by averaging the MISC scores across three the states: RMS, PMS and RS.
-The relative MISC scores for the mindfulness state were calculated by subtracting the scores for the RS.
+The proportion of participants who selected positive opinions (i.e., strongly agree, agree, and somewhat agree) on the 7--point Likert scale was quantified.
+These positive opinions were interpreted as an endorsement of the effectiveness of the BCI in mitigating seasickness.
+The average MISC was accessed by averaging the MISC scores within three the states: RMS, PMS, and RS.
+The relative MISC scores for the mindfulness state were calculated by subtracting the scores of the RS.